msi-cad-vw/.github/docu/loadTesting.md

 ![Google Cloud Settings for load balancer](Loadbalancingparameter.png)

-Here’s a rewritten version of your observation, along with an interpretation:

 In the Google Cloud settings, we observe a concurrency limit set to 80, which is consistent with our load test results that consistently peak at this level but do not exceed it.

 Additionally, the configuration includes autoscaling with a maximum revision instance limit of three.
 This setting is also reflected in our load testing outcomes, where the container count peaks at three instances, but never exceeds that number.